 Also known as the “Coca Cola route” – the Marangu route is one of the most popular routes leading to the summit of Mount Kilimanjaro.
-Many hikers believe that the Marangu route is the easiest route to Uhuru peak, since it is the only route which can be hiked in 5 days (making it the cheapest option).
+Many hikers believe that the Marangu route is the easiest route to Uhuru peak since it is the only route that can be hiked in 5 days (making it the cheapest option).
 However, we strongly recommend hiking the route over 6 days to increase your chances of reaching the summit successfully.
 Note that this is the only route that provides communal sleeping huts, equipped with beds and mattresses at every overnight site.
-Some basic goods such as mineral water, beer and chocolates are also sold at most sites.
+Some basic goods such as mineral water, beer, and chocolates are also sold at most sites.
 The Marangu route takes the same route for both ascend and descend.

 You will be picked up by the staff of Northland Tanzania Safaris from Kilimanjaro International Airport (JRO) and driven to your accommodation in Arusha.
 Participants will be given a short briefing for the climb the next day.
 Kits and the necessary equipment will be checked as well.

 Accommodation: Arusha Planet Hotel

 Hiking time: 5hrs •Distance: Approximately 8.1 km • Habitat: Montane forest

 The drive from Moshi to the Kilimanjaro National Park gate takes about 50 minutes.
 The journey passes through the village of Marangu, which is located on the lower slopes of the mountain.
 Once you reach the park gate, all hikers are requested to sign in at the Park office and make their final preparations for the climb.
 Porters will be seen arranging and loading their packs, containing the food, water, cooking gas as well as most of your equipment.

 From the park gate, we ascend on a cleared ridge trail through the rain forest where you will see most of Kilimanjaro’s animals.
 An alternative and more scenic parallel forest trail branches off to the left a few minutes after the gate.